Dr Jessica Sammut

-There are many misconceptions about back pain, and today I am here to set your mind at ease, by addressing some of the most common myths that people believe about back pain!
+There are many misconceptions about back pain, and today I am here to set your mind at ease, by busting some of the most common myths that people believe about back pain!

 Back pain isn’t common

-Back problems are in fact common conditions.
-The most recent statistic from the Australian Bureau of Statistics National Health Survey show about 3.7 million Australians (16% of the population) have back problems.
+Back problems are common conditions.
+The most recent statistic from the Australian Bureau of Statistics National Health Survey shows about 3.7 million Australians (16% of the population) have back problems.
 It is also estimated that 70–90% of people will suffer from lower back pain in some form at some point in their lives.

 Back pain only affects men

-There is actually no known single cause for back pain and it can actually be triggered by a number of things.
-Every day activities may trigger your back pain, or it may even develop over time.
-Common triggers for back pain include: bending awkwardly or for long periods; lifting, carrying, pushing or pulling heavy objects; slouching or sitting in a slouched position (for example whilst watching TV); twisting awkwardly; over stretching or overusing muscles.
+There is no known single cause for back pain and it can be triggered by several things.
+Everyday activities may trigger your back pain, or it may even develop over time.
+Common triggers for back pain include: bending awkwardly or for long periods; lifting, carrying, pushing or pulling heavy objects; slouching or sitting in a slouched position (for example whilst watching TV); twisting awkwardly; overstretching or overusing muscles.

 Back pain is part of the ageing process